Jihad Takes Root in Northern Benin

 23 September 2022

-Recent events in northern Benin and other theatres of jihadist expansion, including western Mali, suggest that a solution will not be logistical: it is beyond strengthening public administration or improving basic services.
+Recent events in northern Benin and other theaters of jihadist expansion, including western Mali, suggest that a solution will not be logistical: it is beyond strengthening public administration or improving basic services.
 Insurgents in northern Benin are taking control during the night, as they have done across the Sahel, by stealthily riding in motorcycle convoys with a single illuminated headlight in order to stage hit-and-run attacks and descend on villages where they cow inhabitants and receive clandestine support from their sympathizers.
 Locals observe that these unpredictable night moves allow jihadists to be everywhere and nowhere, presenting a challenge to even the most sophisticated security response that Rwandan forces can bring.

 Increased Civilian Threat

-Jihadi militants also gain footholds in local communities by preaching and infiltrating Quranic schools.
+Jihadist militants also gain footholds in local communities by preaching and infiltrating Quranic schools.
 In April, a Quranic teacher and eight of his students were kidnapped from a village in Banikoara, a district in northeastern Benin that adjoins W National Park and serves as an important transportation link with southeastern Burkina Faso.
 According to sources who spoke to the author, the Quranic teacher, who was later executed by the armed insurgents, was thought to have been trying to sever his alleged ties with jihadists based in neighboring Niger.
 One victim of the 9 September kidnapping, which took place in the border district of Karimama, was also taken to Niger and later released.
 The lack of details regarding what took place during his captivity and the terms of his return to Karimama adds to the confusion and fear that reigns in local communities there.

 Jihadist presence within protected reserves is one of the most acute threats that civilians currently face.
 As the aforementioned incidents illustrate, these groups target local communities, especially pastoralist ones, in their efforts to further entrench their power and control over these sparsely populated areas.
 The mix of mobile attacks emanating out of nature reserves, Islamist preaching, and violent coercion that jihadists are deploying in certain communities of northeastern Benin has also been observed in western Mali.
-This tactic also characterized the campaign by Katiba Macina, a JNIM sub-group, to establish a presence within the Boucle de Baoulé National Park in western Mali (for more on Katiba Macina, see Mali: Any End to the Storm).
+This tactic also characterized the campaign by Katiba Macina, a JNIM sub-group, to establish a presence within the Boucle de Baoulé National Park in western Mali (for more on Katiba Macina, see the ACLED report Mali: Any End to the Storm?).
 The 25,000 square kilometer reserve forms an irresistible conduit between areas near the Mauritanian border, where jihadists are well established, and the capital city, Bamako (Konrad Adenauer Stiftung, 1 July 2021).
 Jihadist activity around Baoulé National Park is concentrated in the district of Kolokani, which is an easy two-hour motorcycle ride to the Malian capital and the military garrison town of Kati that was attacked on 22 July (New York Times, 22 July 2022).

-Although JNIM has managed to recruit locally around the Baoulé National Park in Mali, that recruitment has been marked by kidnappings, especially during the early phase of its occupation, which could portend a similar pattern in northern Benin.
+Although jihadist groups have managed to recruit locally around the Baoulé National Park in Mali, that recruitment has been marked by kidnappings, especially during the early phase of its occupation, which could portend a similar pattern in northern Benin.
 The sheer size of the W and Baoulé Parks mean that surveilling them and providing security in adjacent communities is a daunting task.
-Jihadists working from these parks have displaced civilian authorities and eliminated security agents through threats and assasinations.
+Jihadists working from these parks have displaced civilian authorities and eliminated security agents through threats and assassinations.
 This gap leaves local communities even more exposed to the kidnappings and extortion that jihadists regularly carry out.
 Moreover, it is exceedingly difficult to track insurgents in these wilderness areas during the rainy season when visibility is reduced by thick vegetation, and movement is hampered by seasonal waterways that cut across pathways.
 When the dry season comes, insurgents can simply melt away by crossing the border or returning to their home villages.

 Nature Reserves Provide a Strategic Advantage for Insurgents